Leave certain festive purchases and plans too late and it could prove costly.

 For cards, letters and parcels that you’re personally sending, the dates are a few days later than last year (there’s no strike disrupting delivery this time).
 Though you’ve still got time according to Royal Mail, but I’d get them sent ASAP.
 The last post dates are:

-Oh, and if you still need stamps, be careful where you buy them – some shops will charge you more than they’re worth, and that’s after last October’s latest price hike.
+Oh, and if you still need stamps, be careful where you buy them – some shops will charge you more than they’re worth.

 If you do miss these dates you can look at using courier firms.
 Shop around for the best price.

-For international letters and parcels the deadline is Wednesday 6 December for most non-European destinations, and the rest are approaching fast – and that’s for the more expensive tracking and signature services.
+For international letters and parcels the deadline varies massively.
+For many non-European destinations it’s already too late, and the rest are approaching fast – and that’s for the more expensive tracking and signature services.

 Avoid panic gifts